OUR STORY.

-IT STARTED WITH
+IT STARTED

 Lockdown.
-We ran out of chili oil.
+We ran out of hot sauce.

 Didn’t want to risk a trip to the shops — global pandemic, remember? — so I made my own instead.